abhisarxverma/DSA-by-heart/Arrays/13-majority_element/README.md

 - TIME COMPLEXITY - O(N)
 - SPACE COMPLEXITY - O(N) hashmap

-## ✅ Optimal approach ***( To get the answer pair indexes the better approach is the optimal )***
+## ✅ Optimal approach *Boyre-Moore's Voting algorithm*

-- LOGIC - Boore-Moyre's voting algorithm, the concept is if a number has count greater than half the size of array, then while iterating and increasing the count if we find the same number and descreasing the count if we find other than that, then at last the majority number should be remaining, cause it is one extra than half the size so no other can cancel out it.
+- LOGIC -
+-
+1. **Majority Element Condition**
+   - If an element appears **more than half the size of the array**, it must remain by the end of the process.

+2. **Tracking Candidate Element**
+   - Initialize a **candidate** variable and a **count** tracker.
+   - Traverse the array:
+     - **Increase count** if the current element matches the candidate.
+     - **Decrease count** if the current element differs from the candidate.
+     - If count reaches **zero**, update the candidate to the current element and reset count.

+3. **Final Result**
+   - By the end of the iteration, the majority element remains because its occurrences exceed half of the array size.
+   - Optional verification: A second pass can confirm if the candidate truly appears more than ⌊N/2⌋ times.

 - TIME COMPLEXITY - O(N)
 - SPACE COMPLEXITY - O(1)